The Worlds Healthiest Foods : Cod Liver Oil

 Fat soluble Vitamin D

 These vitamins and fatty acids are just some of the many stepping stones to maintaining our health.
-They all play a plethora of crucial roles in our physical body and seem to be absent in the now popular North American diet.
+They all play a plethora of crucial roles in our physical body and seem to be absent in the popular western "White Man's" diet.
 Should it be a surprise that cancer, disease, sickness and laziness remain prominent among our nation?

 Cod liver is a great choice for a dietery supplement if you find you’re not getting enough omega-3’s, vitamin A or vitamin D.